 Notes about the ingredients used in this recipe:

-Garam Masala is an Indian spice mixture.
+Garam Masala is a spice mixture common in South Asian cooking.
 You can make your own or buy it in many grocery stores.
 Spices included are often black pepper, cardamom, cumin, cinnamon, cloves, coriander, and ginger.
 The ingredients and quantities differ based on the region and even the family.
 I have personally only used commercially prepared garam masala, so I cannot vouch for any recipes.
 I really need to try one someday.

 The chili powder used in Indian cooking is ground chili.
 This is not the same as the American chili powder that has other spices added (usually garlic, cumin, and salt).
 For this recipe, I used ground cayenne pepper.

-Ghee is clarified butter used in Indian cooking.
+Ghee is a clarified butter.
 It is made by separating the butter by heat and filtering it through a cheesecloth.
 For this particular recipe, you can substitute butter.